cmu-sei/GHOSTS/docs/content/pandora.md

 - **/slides** - All requests respond with a random powerpoint document
 - **/sheets** - All requests respond with a random excel document

-### By request type
+### Handling requests by type

-For requests indicating a specific file type, there are a number of specific handlers built to respond with that particular kind of file, such as:
+For requests indicating a specific file type, there are several specific handlers built to respond with that particular kind of file, such as:

 - .csv
 - Image requests [.gif, .ico, .jpg, .jpeg, .png]